 Kickstart a San Francisco day in North Beach at Caffe Trieste, with the powerful espresso and jukebox arias that inspired a young Francis Ford Coppola, who drafted The Godfather here.
-Trawl neighbourhood boutiques for Godfather-worthy fedoras at Goorin Brothers, rockabilly jackets and lindy-hopping skirts at Al's Custom Originals, and original pressings of perennial local favorites Tom Waits, Dave Brubeck and Dead Kennedys at 101 Music (141 Grant Ave).
+Trawl neighborhood boutiques for Godfather-worthy fedoras at Goorin Brothers, rockabilly jackets and lindy-hopping skirts at Al's Custom Originals, and original pressings of perennial local favorites Tom Waits, Dave Brubeck and Dead Kennedys at 101 Music.

-Wild parrots cheer on walkers who climb the Greenwich Steps to Coit Tower (1 Telegraph Hill Blvd), lined with government-sponsored 1930s murals that subversively celebrate the city's radical politics, and capped with giddy 360-degree views of the Bay.
+Wild parrots cheer on walkers who climb the Greenwich Steps to Coit Tower, lined with government-sponsored 1930s murals that subversively celebrate the city's radical politics, and capped with giddy 360-degree views of the Bay.
 Next, pause for a free-form reverie in the designated Poet's Chair upstairs at City Lights, the bookstore owned by Beat poet Lawrence Ferlinghetti, who won a landmark 1957 free-speech case over the publication of Allen Ginsberg's incendiary epic poem Howl.

 Food and revolution

-Mural-lined Jack Kerouac Alley leads to the pagoda-roofed storefronts of Chinatown, where Sun Yat-sen plotted the overthrow of China's last empire at 36 Spofford Alley and fortunes are still made fresh daily at Golden Gate Fortune Cookie Company (56 Ross Alley).
-Once lined with Gold Rush bordellos, Commercial Street now does a bustling trade in ha gow dim sum (Chinese shrimp dumplings) at City View (662 Commercial St).
+Mural-lined Jack Kerouac Alley leads to the pagoda-roofed storefronts of Chinatown, where Sun Yat-sen plotted the overthrow of China's last empire at 36 Spofford Alley and fortunes are still made fresh daily at Golden Gate Fortune Cookie Company.
+Once lined with Gold Rush bordellos, Commercial Street now does a bustling trade in ha gow dim sum (Chinese shrimp dumplings) at City View.

 Wandering toward the Embarcadero, there's no mistaking the clock tower of the Ferry Building and the enticing aromas of a food revolution in progress.
 The former transit hub is now a gourmet destination, offering local alternatives to drive-through fast food with its bountiful year-round farmers market and indoor stalls featuring artisan-made foods.